SaazyTheGoat/Snapmaker2Postprocessor/README.md

 ## Limitations
-This postprocessor has been tested on FreeCAD 0.20 shipped with python3.10.
-Generated GCODE has only been tested on a Snapmaker 2 A350.
+This postprocessor has been tested on FreeCAD v0.21.
+Generated GCODE has been tested on a SnapMaker 2 A350 / A250.
 It *should* work on any other Snapmaker 2.0 (A150, A250, A250T, A350T), and *may* work on other Snapamker machines, but with no warranty.
 If you encounter any bug, please open an issue.

+This postprocessor fails to process paths to gcode under FreeCAD v0.21 that utilize the dressup tag functionality.
+It may work with other dressup options but these have not been tested at this point.
+Processing is successful on normal paths.

 ## Credits
 Parts of this postprocessor have been inspired by the Marlin postprocessor shipped along with [FreeCAD](https://www.freecad.org).